-Living abroad as a US taxpayer has become increasingly troublesome.
+Living abroad as a US taxpayer has become increasingly complex and creates a lot of questions that do not appear to have readily available answers .
 With more and more stringent regulations in the United States being placed upon financial institutions and onerous KYC (know your client) and AML (anti money laundering) requirements, many overseas American’s have had their accounts unceremoniously closed; leaving them, and their money out in the cold.
-If your account manager in the US is required to physically see your face once every 24 months to ensure that you have not been radicalized in the preceding two years and that the proceeds of your investments are not being used to finance terrorism, and you have been living overseas during that period of time, what is he to do?
-If the account manager wishes to act in accordance with the law he will concede that he is unable to meet the KYC requirements, and give you notice that your account is to be closed and that you will need make alternative arrangements.
-This will continue to affect the American expats in Japan and the rest of the world until such a time that the US government decides that it no longer requires all of the tax revenue that it is owed by its jet-setting citizens.
-Waiting for that day to come is probably not a very clever strategy…
+For example: If your account manager in the US is required to physically see your face at least once every 24 months (as can be required by regulations) to ensure that you have not been radicalized in the preceding two years and that the proceeds of your investments are not being used to finance terrorism (and you have been living overseas during that period of time) what is he to do?

 A 401(k) plan is the tax-qualified, defined-contribution pension account defined in subsection 401(k) of the Internal Revenue Code.
 Hence the catchy name.
 The major benefit of the account is that you can contribute 18,000 USD to it every year using pre-tax money.
 That means that your salary goes directly into investments for your future, with no immediate tax to pay.
 The bad news is that this is an employee scheme and as such has to be offered by your company.
 If you are a local-hire in Japan, i.e not an expat, then your Japanese company will be unable to offer this to you.
 If you had a 401K with a previous employer, no longer work there and are no longer able to make contributions to your old account then you may wish to consider using a roll-over account which may also have tax privileges, and allow you to make ongoing ad-hoc contributions (in line with funding limits), securing further tax benefits and also allowing you to have your money professionally managed.
 If your employer does not offer 401K’s and you do not have an inactive one from previous employment, then you should consider what other tax privileged accounts are available to you.
 You will soon come across the best un-kept secret for US taxpayers, the IRA…